holidayextras/holidayextras.github.com/github_desktop.md

 ### Creating Another Post

-The next time you want to create a new blog post, it's as simple as repeating the instructions from
+The next time you want to create a new blog post, it's as simple as repeating the instructions above for:
 > ### Creating A New Blog Post